falcie1337/falcie1337/README.md

 - 👋 Greetings, my real name is Pedro, but you can call me falcie (my internet nickname)!

-- 📚 I'm trying to learn programming, but my areas of interest are mostly low-level and game development. :D
+- 📚 I'm trying to learn programming, and my areas of interest are mostly low-level and game development. :D

 - 🔭 Currently am planning/working on a web-based project to hone my skills both with front-end and gamedev (i also want to make a personal website soon).